-- app-screen connection-flood [threshold number] Specifies the threshold for connections per second, limiting the rate of processing CreateConnection requests from the call agent and thereby constraining pinhole creation.
+- app-screen connection-flood [ threshold number ]-Specifies the threshold for connections per second, limiting the rate of processing CreateConnection requests from the call agent and thereby constraining pinhole creation.
 CreateConnection requests that exceed this threshold are dropped.
 Disabled by default.
-When enabled, default threshold value is 200 connections; minimum is 10, maximum is 1000. - app-screen message-flood [threshold] Specifies the rate in seconds beyond which messages arriving on an MGCP session are dropped.
+When enabled, the default threshold value is 200 connections.
+The minimum is 10; the maximum is 1000. - app-screen message-flood [ threshold ]-Specifies the rate in seconds beyond which messages arriving on an MGCP session are dropped.
 Disabled by default.
-When enabled, default is 1000 messages; minimum is 50, maximum is 500. - app-screen unknown-message [nat | route] permit Specifies how unidentified messages are handled by the security device.
+When enabled, the default is 1000 messages.
+The minimum is 50; the maximum is 500. - app-screen unknown-message [ nat | route ] permit-Specifies how unidentified messages are handled by the security device.
 The default is to drop unknown messages.
 Permitting unknown messages can compromise security and is not recommended.
 However, in a secure test or production environment, this command can be useful for resolving interoperability issues with disparate vendor equipment.
 For example, the security device rejects SIP messages containing unsupported SIP "methods."
 By permitting unknown SIP messages in this case, you can get your network operational and later analyze your VoIP traffic to determine why some messages were being dropped.

 Note: This command applies only to received packets identified as supported VoIP packets.
 If a packet cannot be identified, it is always dropped.
-If a packet is identified as a supported protocol and unknown-message is set to permit, the message is forwarded without
+If a packet is identified as a supported protocol and unknown-message is set to permit, the message is forwarded without processing.

-- nat Specifies that unknown messages be allowed to pass if the session is in NAT mode. - route Specifies that unknown messages be allowed to pass if the session is in Route mode.
-(Sessions in Transparent mode are treated as Route mode.) - calls Displays active MGCP calls. - counters Displays or clears MGCP statistics. - enable Enables and disables the MGCP ALG (the default is enabled). - endpoints Displays endpoints of active sessions. - inactive-media-timeout Specifies how long pinholes and sessions opened for media are kept alive in the absence of activity.
-The default is 120 seconds; minimum is 10 seconds, maximum is 2550 seconds. - max-call-duration Specifies the maximum number of minutes (the default is 720) established calls are kept alive.
-The minimum is 3; maximum is 1440. - transaction-timeout Specifies the time in seconds for an MGCP transaction.
-The default is 30 seconds; the range is 5 to 50 seconds.
+- nat-Specifies that unknown messages be allowed to pass if the session is in NAT mode. - route-Specifies that unknown messages be allowed to pass if the session is in route mode.
+(Sessions in transparent mode are treated as route mode.) - calls-Displays active MGCP calls. - counters-Displays or clears MGCP statistics. - enable-Enables and disables the MGCP ALG (the default is enabled). - endpoints-Displays endpoints of active sessions. - inactive-media-timeout-Specifies how long pinholes and sessions opened for media are kept alive in the absence of activity.
+The default is 120 seconds.
+The minimum is 10 seconds, the maximum is 2550 seconds. - max-call-duration-Specifies the maximum number of minutes (the default is 720) established calls are kept alive.
+The minimum is 3; the maximum is 1440. - transaction-timeout-Specifies the time, in seconds, for an MGCP transaction.
+The range is 5 to 50 seconds; the default is 30 seconds.

-- sessions displays MGCP session information. - dst-ip Matches the destination IP address of the session. - src-ip Matches the source IP address of the session.
+- sessions displays MGCP session information. - dst-ip-Matches the destination IP address of the session. - src-ip-Matches the source IP address of the session.